AdiBembs/FirstProject/README.md

 ...
 Classes should be named so that you can use the same code in the future with all csv files
 ... html/bag example
 ...
-Refactor for next week, and have dynamically property names
+Refactor for next week, and have dynamically property name